Saturday, October 31, 2020

 By Jane Feehan

 Maj.
 William Lauderdale of Tennessee was sent to Florida to fight the Seminoles in 1837.
-Little did he dream a bustling city attracting visitors from around the world would spring up on the site of a fort bearing his name.
+Little did he dream a bustling city attracting visitors from around the world would spring up near the area of forts bearing his name.

-The Daughters of the American Revolution dedicated a plaque in October, 2005 honoring the major's service and his place in Fort Lauderdale's history in a ceremony attended by then Mayor Jim Naugle and local history enthusiasts.
-The dedication was held at the site of the third fort built in the area during the Seminole Wars of the 1830s, located on the beach east of the current Bahia Mar yacht basin.
+In October 2005, the Daughters of the American Revolution dedicated a plaque honoring the major's service and his place in Fort Lauderdale's history.
+Held at the site of the third fort, the ceremony was attended by then Mayor Jim Naugle and local history enthusiasts.

 Marge McClain, former regent for the Himmarshee chapter of the DAR discovered the original plaque, installed in 1929 by one of the founding chapter members, went missing a few years ago.
 One of the objectives of the DAR, whose members can prove a lineal descent from a patriot of the American Revolution, is to preserve local landmarks and historic structures across the country.